 It’s free, and there are versions for Windows and Mac.

-In its most recent version, Lightroom Classic CC has added this feature, at least in part.
-When you first import images, it initially reads the embedded previews before it’s had a chance to replace them with new preview image.
+Recent versions of Lightroom Classic CC have included this feature, at least in part.
+When you first import images, it initially reads the embedded previews before it’s had a chance to replace them with a new preview image.
+But it’s use of embedded thumbnail preview images is geared toward reducing the time it takes for the image ingestion process rather than working with those preview images.
+So it’s not currently possible to extract the JPG previews in Lightroom.